atharvamaid/RAG-document-assistant/README.md

 - Upload files (PDF, DOCX, TXT)
 - Convert them into **embeddings** using OpenAI
 - Store them in **Pinecone** for efficient semantic search
 - Ask questions and get **context-aware answers** with source references
+- Add different documents and it will identify

 ## ✨ Features
 - 📂 Upload PDF, DOCX, or TXT documents